-Applicants accepted as MBA candidates are eligible to apply to two scholarship programs: The HH Sheikh Mohammed Bin Rashid Al Maktoum Scholarship for Academic Achievement and The HH Mohammed Bin Rashid Al Maktoum Pioneers Program.
+Applicants accepted as M.B.A. candidates are eligible to apply for The HH Sheikh Mohammed Bin Rashid Al Maktoum Scholarship for Academic Achievement (UAE nationals only).
 The objectives and selection criteria for these programs, in addition to eligibility and application procedures, are found on the AUD website (www.aud.edu).